 For non-registered clients, there is an extra £20 emergency supplement to the prices listed above.

 We understand that when your pet has been in danger, the last thing on your mind is how much the emergency vet visit is going to cost – you just want your treasured pet to get better and to have a full and successful recovery.

 How do emergency vets work?

 When you arrive a vet or nurse will normally carry out a basic assessment to understand how serious your pet’s condition is.
 At busy times there may then be a wait while other patients are treated.

-Once the vet has carried a full assessment, the treatment may be given there and then, you may be sent home with medications, or your pet may need to be admitted for further investigations and treatment.
+Once the vet has carried out a full assessment, the treatment may be given there and then.
+You may be sent home with medications, or your pet may need to be admitted for further investigations and treatment.

-Emergency veterinary services normally operate on a triage basis.
-This means that the most serious cases, where life-saving treatment may be needed, pets will be seen before other less critical cases.
+Just like in human medicine, accident and emergency veterinary services normally operate on a triage basis.
+This means that the most serious cases, where life-saving treatment may be needed, will be seen before other less critical cases.